 Thank you for helping to preserve our most important asset – ‘our reputation’.

-The Company has developed a Code of Conduct to enable employees, to adopt a consistent approach on issues concerning professional conduct at workplace and provide clarity on the Company’s core values and principles.
+The Company (includes its subsidiaries and affiliates) has developed a Code of Conduct to enable employees, to adopt a consistent approach on issues concerning professional conduct at workplace and provide clarity on the Company’s core values and principles.

 It is the Company’s policy to comply with all applicable laws and regulations of the countries and regions in which it operates and conducts its business.
-Employees have a responsibility and are required to understand and follow the law and internal policy requirements, relevant to their area of work.
+All directors, officers and employees have a responsibility and are required to understand and follow the law and internal policy requirements, relevant to their area of work.

 WHO MUST FOLLOW THE CODE OF CONDUCT

-The Code of Conduct is mandatory for all employees, either full time or part time, temporary or ad hoc staff e.g. probationers, trainees, apprentices and workers engaged through an agent or contractor and other stakeholders e.g. agents, vendors, contractors, consultants, joint ventures and subsidiary companies.
+The Code of Conduct is mandatory for all directors, officers, employees and other personnel engaged to work in SPNI office premises (other than temporary and casual workers) (hereinafter referred to as “Employees”).
 All such individuals are required to read, understand and acknowledge their commitment to the letter and spirit of the Code of Conduct and also undergo relevant training and refresher courses as and when mandated by the Company.

-Code of Conduct is an integral part of the employment/engagement contract between the Company and every stakeholder.
+Code of Conduct is an integral part of the employment/engagement contract between the Company and relevant stakeholder.
 Employees have a duty to raise a concern and/or report any unethical or illegal conduct.